On-land Programs and COVID Safety Protocols. Learn More

 We look forward to supporting you on this retreat.
 If you choose to attend, if at all possible, we are asking that you commit to the retreat with the same integrity you would bring to a retreat in a residential setting.

-Preparing for the Retreat
+Preparing for Home Retreat

-1. Setting up your Retreat Space
+Setting up your Retreat Space

 • If at all possible, set up a dedicated space for the retreat where you have reliable internet access (a direct EtherNet connection is best, or a strong WiFi signal).